moiseevigor/email2db-php/README.md

 ./composer.phar install
 ```

-No errors should be in output, if it appears some please check the previous step.
+No errors should be in the output, if there appear some, please check the previous step.

-Check out the configuration
+Now check out the configuration

 ```
 $ ./composer.phar show -p | grep -E "imap|mail"